klannk/DynaTMT-py/README.md

 Class containing functions to analyze the default peptide/PSM output from ProteomeDiscoverer.
 All column names are assumed to be default PD output.
 If your column names do not match these assumed strings, you can modify them or use the plain_text_input class, that uses column order instead of names.
+    __init__(self, input):
+Initialises PD_input class with specified input file.
+The inpufile gets stored in the class variable self.input_file.

+    IT_adjustment(self):
+This function adjusts the input DataFrame stored in the class variabl self.input_file for Ion injection times.
+Abundance channels should contain "Abundance:" string an injection time uses "Ion Inject Time" as used by ProteomeDiscoverer default output.
+For other column headers please refer t plain_text_input class.

+    extract_heavy (self):

+This function takes the class variable self.input_file dataframe and extracts all heavy labelled peptides.
+Naming of the
+Modifications: Arg10: should contain Label, TMTK8, TMTproK8
+Strings for modifications can be edited below for customisation writes filtered self.input_file back to class

+    extract_light (self):
+This function takes the class variable self.input_file dataframe and extracts all light labelled peptides.
+Naming of the Modifications: Arg10: should contain Label, TMTK8, TMTproK8
+Strings for modifications can be edited below for customisation Returns light peptide Dataframe

+    baseline_correction(self,input,threshold=5,i_baseline=0,method='sum')

+This function takes the self.input_file DataFrame and substracts the baseline/noise channel from all other samples.
+The index of the baseline column is defaulted to 0.
+Set i_baseline=X to change baseline column.
+Threshold: After baseline substraction the remaining average  signal has to be above threshold to be included.
+Parameter is set with threshold=X.
+This prevents very low remaining signal peptides to producartificially high fold changes.
+Has to be determined empirically.
+Method: The method parameter sets the method for protein wolluquantification.
+Default is 'sum', which will sum all peptides for the corresponding protein.
+Alternatives are 'median' or 'mean'.
+Ifno or invalid input is given it uses 'sum'.
+Modifies self.input_file variable and returns a pandas df.

+    statistics(self, input)
+This function provides summary statistics for quality control assessment from Proteome Discoverer Output.

+    TMM(self)
+This function implements TMM normalisation (Robinson & Oshlack, 2010, Genome Biology).
+It modifies the self.input_file class variable.

+    chunks(self,l, n)
+Yield successive n-sized chunks from l.

+    total_intensity_normalisation(self)
+This function normalizes the self.input_file variable to the summed intensity of all TMT channels.
+It modifies the self.input_file to the updated DataFrame containing the normalized values.

+    Median_normalisation(self)
+his function normalizes the self.input_file variable to the median of all individual TMT channels.
+It modifies the self.input_file to the updated DataFrame containing the normalized values.

+    sum_peptides_for_proteins(self,input)
+This function takes a peptide/PSM level DataFrame stored in self.input_file and performs Protein quantification rollup based on the sum of all corresponding peptides.

+Returns a Protein level DataFrame

+    log2(self)
+Modifies self.input_file and log2 transforms all TMT intensities.

+    class plain_text_input:
+This class contains functions to analyze pSILAC data based on a plain text input file.
+The column names can be freely chosen, as long as all column names are unique.
+The different column identities are extracted by the column order:
+1. Accession
+2. Injection time (optional, is set in class init)
+3. Modification
+* all following columns are assumed to contain TMT abundances

+    __init__(self, input, it_adj=True)

+Initialises class and extracts relevant columns.The different column identities are extracted by the column order:
+- Accession
+- Injection time (optional, set by it_adj parameter)
+- Modification
+- all following columns are assumed to contain TMT abundances

+**All other functions are used as for PD_input class**